-Section 401 - Asphalt Concrete Pavement by Gyratory Mix Design Method, Section 402 - Asphalt Concrete Pavement by Hveem or Marshall Mix Design Method, and Section 403 - Asphalt Pavement
+Section 401 -Asphalt Concrete Pavement by Gyratory Mix Design Method, Section 402 - Asphalt Concrete Pavement by Hveem or Marshall Mix Design Method, and Section 403 - Asphalt Pavement

-Description Typical Pay Items determined using a maximum p "Statistical Analysis" is easier to specification.
-All project conditions need to be The 7,000-ton project size shown in this table reflects the minimum requirement for statistical analysis.
+Description Typical Pay Items Notes: The 7,000-ton project size shown in this table reflects the minimum requirement for statistical analysis.
 This tonnage is determined using a maximum pay factor of 1.03 (6 samples at 700 tons each).
-"Statistical Analysis" is easier to contractually administer than "Conformance Testing" when materials are out of Small non-mainline paving areas (small pullouts, paved ditches, small approach roads, trails) where the government wants little control 40301-0200 Asphalt concrete pavement, Type 2 TON Typically less than 100 tons Uses certification acceptance Used on non-mainline areas Projects where testing for conformance is preferred over statistical acceptance (local nix used or variability in placement of mix is anticipated) 40301-0100 Asphalt concrete pavement, Type 1 TON Typically more than 100 tons Use of local mix (state DOT) required; job specific mix not desired Uses conformance testing Good choice when bid quantity is insufficient for statistical analysis (less than 7,000 tons of mix on project).
+"Statistical Analysis" is easier to contractually administer than "Conformance Testing" when materials are out of specification.
+All project conditions need to be evaluated to determine the appropriate HACP material.
+The CFT must discuss and agree on the appropriate pay item.
+Small non-mainline paving areas (small pullouts, paved ditches, small approach roads, trails) where the government wants little control 40301-0200 Asphalt concrete pavement, Type 2 TON Typically less than 100 tons Uses certification acceptance Used on non-mainline areas Projects where testing for conformance is preferred over statistical acceptance (local mix used or variability in placement of mix is anticipated) 40301-0100 Asphalt concrete pavement, Type 1 TON Typically more than 100 tons Use of local mix (state DOT) required; job specific mix not desired Uses conformance testing Good choice when bid quantity is insufficient for statistical analysis (less than 7,000 tons of mix on project).
 May use for larger quantities if appropriate.
 Good choice when a lot of anticipated starts and stops during HACP production or non-mainline paving is anticipated

-Projects where state DOTs typically don't use superpave (such as NV) or local materials are known to not produce gyratory mix Projects in Nevada: 40201-2600 Asphalt concrete pavement, Hveem Mix, Class B TON Uses statistical acceptance More than 7,000 tons of mix on project To calculate the materials and roughness incentives, use the CFLHD Materials and Roughness Incentives Adjustment Worksheet 40205-3000 Antistrip additive, type 3 TON Most projects where there is more than 7,000 tons of asphalt 40200 0000 Antistrip additive, type of FOR 40101-5600 Asphalt Concrete Pavement, Gyratory Mix, 1⁄2 or 3⁄4 inch nominal maximum size aggregate, 0.3 to <3million ESAL TON Uses statistical acceptance In general, projects with more than about 7,000 tons of asphalt will use the Section 401 pay items.
+Projects where state DOTs typically don't use superpave (such as NV) or local materials are known to not produce gyratory mix Projects in Nevada: 40201-2600 Asphalt concrete pavement, Hveem Mix, Class B TON Uses statistical acceptance More than 7,000 tons of mix on project To calculate the materials and roughness incentives, use the CFLHD Materials and Roughness Incentives Adjustment Worksheet 40205-3000 Antistrip additive, type 3 TON Most projects where there is more than 7,000 tons of asphalt 40101-5600 Asphalt Concrete Pavement, Gyratory Mix, 1⁄2 or 3⁄4 inch nominal maximum size aggregate, 0.3 to <3million ESAL TON Uses statistical acceptance In general, projects with more than about 7,000 tons of asphalt will use th Section 401 pay items.
 To calculate the materials and roughness incentives, use the CFLHD Materials and Roughness Incentives Adjustment Worksheet 40105-3000 Antistrip additive, type 3 TON